-3.3 The Council received a nomination relating to this site on 29th January 2015 from a group of local residents.
-The group is not formally constituted but meets the requirement of the Localism Act by supporting their nomination with
+3.1.
+The Council received a nomination relating to this site on 4th September 2015 from a group of local residents.
+The group is not formally constituted but meets the requirement of the Localism Act by supporting their nomination with signatures of more than 21 people eligible to vote in the local authority or

-- signatures of more than 21 people eligible to vote in the local authority area (see attached list checked by The Elections Officer, Appendix 1). - 3.4 When first received the list of signatories was checked against the electoral register and it was found that four of the original signatories were not registered voters.
-A further four signatories have therefore been supplied and verified by the Elections Officer. - 3.1 Specifically the nomination relates to land and buildings currently owned by Enterprise Inns Plc. a plan in the attached nomination document (Appendix 2) shows the parcel of land marked red.
-The building was run as a Public House until January 2015, when it closed suddenly. - 3.2 The nomination provides information about the premises, including details of ownership, a plan and potential reasons for listing and is therefore considered to be valid under the Act.
+- neighbouring authority area (see attached list checked by The Elections Officer, within Appendix 1). - 3.2.
+The application provided 36 signatures of which 26 are eligible to vote within the boundary of EDDC, therefore this satisfies the requirement of the Localism Act 2011. - 3.3 Specifically the nomination relates to land and buildings currently owned by Larasian Limited, a plan in the attached nomination document (Appendix 1) shows the parcel of land marked red.
+The building is has been closed from 5th May until further notice due to "operational requirements of the business". - 3.4 The nomination provides information about the premises, including details of ownership, a plan and potential reasons for listing and is therefore considered to be valid under the Act.